zzonyo/trust-docs-test/source/index.html.md

 Market makers will not be able to use point cards, VIP rate, rebate or any other fee promotion.
 </aside>

-### Eligibility Criteria as a Market Maker on HuobiDM
+### Eligibility Criteria as a Market Maker on Huobi Future

 Welcome users, who are dedicated to maker strategy and have created large trading volume, to participate in Huobi Future long-term Market Maker project.If you have more than 5 BTC in your Huobi futures account, or more than 3 BTC in your Huobi perpetual swap account, please send the following information to dm_mm@huobi.com: